Helium098/Helium098/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me code a mesanging
+- 📫 How to reach me code a mesanging app
 - 😄 Pronouns: he,him
 - ⚡ Fun fact: im not great at speling